gwankyun/CMake/Help/manual/cmake-file-api.7.rst

       this is a string specifying the generator platform name.

 ``objects``
-  A JSON array listing all versions of all `Object Kinds`_ generated as part of the reply.
+  A JSON array listing all versions of all `对象类型`_ generated as part of the reply.
 Each array entry is a
   `v1 Reply File Reference`_.